-IF has started cooperating with Watsonville Wetlands Watch (WWW) by helping to finance stipends for three mentors who, after training, will be teaching over 100 grammar school students in 2017.
+IF has been cooperating with Watsonville Wetlands Watch (WWW) since 2017 by helping to finance stipends for three mentors who, after training, instructed over 100 grammar school students.

 WWW has been working to protect freshwater wetlands through ecological restoration and education for over 20 years in Watsonville, CA. http://www.watsonvillewetlandswatch.org/aboutus.htm